sweetmans/FuckAppleLaunchpad/README.md

 This tool modifies system behavior and may void warranties or violate Apple's terms of service.
 Use at your own risk.

 ## Contact
-For issues or questions, open an issue on GitHub or contact sweetmans@example.com.
+For issues or questions, open an issue on GitHub or contact via X [XSF](https://x.com/spacex_sf).